omimo/Mova/README.md

-MovAn
+Mova
 =====

-Movement Analyzer extracts visualizes a set of features from motion capture sequences
+Mova extracts visualizes a set of features from motion capture sequences